 Chris Davis' Homepage in LiverpoolLT - JAC - ADS - Simbad - Starlink - AstroPh - Scripts - IAU - AAS - RAS - MHO

-I am currently associated with Liverpool John Moores University, where I am employed as Astronomer-in-Charge for the Liverpool Telescope (LT).
-The LT is a fully-robotic 2-m optical-infrared observatory sited at the Observatorio del Roque de los Muchachos (ORM), La Palma.
-The LT specializes in delivering high-impact results in time-domain astrophysics, and is the largest facility of its kind in the world.
+I am currently employed as Astronomer-in-Charge for the Liverpool Telescope (LT).
+The LT is a fully-robotic 2-m optical-infrared observatory that is owned and operated by Liverpool John Moores University.
+The LT is sited at the Observatorio del Roque de los Muchachos (ORM) on the island of La Palma.
+It specializes in delivering high-impact results in time-domain astrophysics, and is one of the largest facility of its kind in the world.

-Until recently (late 2012) I was on secondment at NASA Headquarters in Washington D.C., where I acted as Discipline Scientist for Far-IR astronomy and Program Scientist for the SOFIA mission.
-Prior to this I spent 14 years in Hawaii, where I was employed as a Senior Support Astronomer at the Joint Astronomy Centre (JAC).
-The JAC operates the United Kingdom Infra-Red Telescope (UKIRT) and the James Clerk Maxwell Telescope (JCMT).
+Until fairly recently (late 2012) I was on secondment at NASA Headquarters in Washington D.C., where I acted as Discipline Scientist for Far-IR astronomy and Program Scientist for the SOFIA mission.
+Prior to this I spent almost 14 years in Hawaii, where I was employed as a (Senior) Support Astronomer at the Joint Astronomy Centre (JAC).
+At that time the JAC operated the United Kingdom Infra-Red Telescope (UKIRT) and the James Clerk Maxwell Telescope (JCMT).
 Over the years I have been responsible for the UKIRT Schedule and UKIRT Service Observing programme; I was primary support scientist for the near-IR imager/spectrometer UIST and the polarimeter IRPOL; I was also science editor of the UKIRT Newsletter.

-My research interest include infrared and (sub)millimetre studies of star forming regions, particularly outflows and jets from young stars; Galactic Plane surveys and the ISM; stellar evolution and protoplanetary nebulae.
+My research interests include optical, infrared and (sub)millimetre studies of star forming regions, particularly outflows and jets from young stars; young variables and transients (FUors and EXors); Galactic Plane surveys and the ISM; stellar evolution and protoplanetary nebulae.

-A Near-IR Narrow-Band Imaging Survey of the Galactic Plane, originally proposed as a large campaign project, was approved as a long-term PATT project in 2009 (U/09B/8).
+A UKIRT Wide-field Infrared Survey for H2 (UWISH2), originally proposed as a large campaign project, was approved as a long-term PATT project in 2009 (U/09B/8).
 Additional time - to extend the survey through the Galactic Center, and to map Cygnus-X and a few other regions at high galactic longitudes - was awarded in 2013 (U/13A/01).
-The project's primary goal is to obtain deep, near-IR imaging of the Galactic plane between 358 ≤ l ≤ 65 degrees, covering a latitude range of -1.5 ≤ b ≤ +1.5 degrees, in H2 1-0S(1).
+The primary goal of UWISH2 (and its extension) was to obtain deep, near-IR imaging of the Galactic plane between 358 ≤ l ≤ 65 degrees, covering a latitude range of -1.5 ≤ b ≤ +1.5 degrees, in H2 1-0S(1).
 The full campaign proposal (from November 2006) is available here.
-A web-site for the project, dubbed the UKIRT Wide-field Infrared Survey for H2 (UWISH2), has since been set up here.
+Much of the UWISH2 survey area has also recently been imaged in [FeII] emission; this project is known as UWIFE.